 An Orlando Personal Injury Attorney Talks About Stairwell Falls

 If you’ve been injured due to a fall down the stairs, you may be able to receive some type of compensation for your injuries.
-Whether it be money to help with your medical bills, or pain and suffering, depending on the circumstances surrounding your injury, an Orlando personal injury attorney at the Payer Law Group may have some success in obtaining compensation.
+Whether it be money to help with your medical bills, or pain and suffering, depending on the circumstances surrounding your injury, an Orlando personal injury attorney at the Payer Law may have some success in obtaining compensation.

 Common Stair Fall Accidents

 There are a few common stair fall accidents that include the following: